A geeky scientific paper on airborne COVID-19 and the biggest B.C. scandal of the year

 "Respiratory particle sizes in the range of 1-5 μm [microns] are thought to play a role in aerosol transmission of COVID-19, because of a combination of high emission rates by activities such as talking and low deposition rates," they state.

-Keep in mind that these are smaller than what's considered to be larger droplets, which can range anywhere from five to more than 100 microns in size.
+Keep in mind that these are smaller than what's considered to be "droplets", which were defined in a Science article as than 100 microns in size.

 In their closing discussion, the researchers show that "mitigation measures to limit shared-room airborne transmission are needed in most indoor spaces whenever COVID-19 is spreading in a community".